douglasdeodato/webpack5-tutorial/README.md

 this plugin will remove the other md5 files from dist. created after we changed any file

 npm install clean-webpack-plugin --save-dev

+# lets configure webpack to clean this folder as well

+'**/*', this remove all files